Sri-3914/StravitoTest/README.md

 - **Source vetting**: flags sources older than three years and distinguishes contextual references from empirical evidence.
 - **Market & category scope**: reiterates the focus requested and highlights the weighting across priority markets (U.S., Mexico, Brazil).
 - **Fabrication safeguard**: if no direct evidence exists, the assistant states the limitation and offers only a framework-level response.
+- **Azure OpenAI synthesis**: every Stravito response and guardrail assessment is post-processed by an Azure OpenAI deployment to deliver the final, policy-compliant answer.

 ## Frontend Setup